-In addition to the local air quality management duties set out in the introduction to this guidance, certain types of development, listed in the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999, require an Environmental Statement (ES) to be submitted following an EIA describing the likely significant effects of the development on the environment compared to the baseline and proposed mitigation measures.
+3.4.1 In addition to the local air quality management duties set out in the introduction to this guidance, certain types of development, listed in the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 2017, require an Environmental Statement (ES) to be submitted following an EIA describing the likely significant effects of the development on the environment compared to the baseline and proposed mitigation measures.
 For these applications, a study of the effects of the development on local air quality is likely to form part of the ES.
-The study required will be more detailed than for other AQA's, and will need to include the impact of the finest particulates (pm2.5) due to the concern about health impacts.
+The study required will be more detailed than for other AQA's

-Developments that are likely to require an EIA include those which are:
+- 3.4.2 Developments that are likely to require an EIA include those which are: - of more than local importance due to the nature, scale and location

-- of more than local importance due to the nature, scale and location - proposed for particularly environmentally sensitive or vulnerable locations - associated with unusually complex and potentially hazardous environmental effects - for commercial or industrial installations that have the potential to emit pollution
+- proposed for particularly environmentally sensitive or vulnerable locations - associated with unusually complex and potentially hazardous environmental effects - for commercial or industrial installations that have the potential to emit pollution

-The onus is on the applicant to agree the scope and methodology for the ES with the Planning Dept in advance, and detailed "screening" may be required before the need for an ES can be determined.
+3.4.3 It is the responsibility of the applicant to agree the scope and methodology for the ES with the Planning Dept in advance, and detailed "screening" may be required before the need for an ES can be determined.
 The preparation of an ES in conjunction with project design, provides a useful framework within which environmental considerations and development design can interact to avoid possible adverse effects.